 - A qualifying direct deposit of $1,500 or more into a checking account with a debit card and enrollment in online banking

 - First mortgage loan with the Credit Union Mortgage Association

 In addition to an APY bump, Relationship Rewards members also enjoy other benefits including:

-Qualification for the Relationship Rewards program is determined on a monthly basis.
+Qualification for the Relationship Rewards program is determined monthly.

 Rates for both Regular Share Savings and Money Market Savings Accounts are tiered by balance.